(For academic year 2022/23 only)

 We will consider applications from those who are re-taking examinations prior to entering the University.

-Entry on to Level 3 in the Faculty of Engineering and Physical Sciences is not generally permitted.
+Entry on to Level 2 or Level 3 in the School of Computing is not generally permitted.

 We will consider applications from those who wish to transfer internally from other programmes at the University of Leeds, providing places are available.
 Applicants are required to make a formal request via email to the admissions team: email@example.com.